 Soon after the release, in an open letter to Padmaavat (2018, dir.
 Sanjay Leela Bhansali), Actor, Swara Bhaskar commented:

 “I understand that Jauhar and Sati are a part of our social history.
 These happened.
 I understand that they are sensational, shocking dramatic occurrences that lend themselves to splendid, stark and stunning visual representation; especially in the hands of a consummate maker like yourself — but then so were the lynchings of blacks by murderous white mobs in the 19th century in the US – sensational, shocking dramatic social occurrences.
 Does that mean one should make a film about it with no perspective on Racism? or, without a comment on Racial Hatred?
 Worse, should one make a film glorifying lynchings as a sign of some warped notion of hot-bloodedness, purity, bravery – I don’t know, I have no idea how possibly one could glorify such a heinous hate crime.

 Surely in this context, you could have offered some sort of a critique of Sati and Jauhar in your film?”

 There was not a need of glorification of death over rape+torture+possible death.
 Padmavaat surely does not handle the crime of Sati or Jauhar in a way Kathryn Bigelow handled Racism in ‘Detroit’, last year.
 Sanjay Leela Bhansali is no Kathryn Bigelow.

-That, the actor’s open letter has received wide-spread positive responses, further indicates many of us have found something questionable about how SLB has exercised his freedom of expression, even as we have promised him the highest extent of that freedom each time, every time.
+That, the Actor’s open letter has received wide-spread positive responses indicates many of us have found something questionable about how SLB has exercised his freedom of expression, even as we have promised him the highest extent of that freedom each time, every time.

 “If a substantial ground is established in law by the States, there may be a different perception, for we are passing an interim order, considering the prima facie case and having due regard to the fundamental conception of right of freedom of speech and expression.”